Zack340/RaspberryPiSimulinkDriverForHX711/README.md

 3. Open the model's "configuration parameters" and change settings as needed.
 For example, Device Address, Username, etc.

 4. Click "Monitor & tune" on the model's "Hardware" tab to start logging.
-In default model, you log binary data.
+In default model, you will log binary data.

 5. Set the "offset" and "scale" by referring to the acquired binary data.
 (You may add a post-processing block for processing.)
 The relationship between "offset" and "scale" in the model is as follows.